I lived in Illinois for 13 years and only visited Chicago… once. 😅

-I lived near the bottom of Illinois, about 50 minutes from the Kentucky border, making Chicago a good 6-hour drive north (for the Californians, picture driving from L.A. to San Francisco).
-It sits at the top of Illinois, right on the great lake, Lake Michigan, and is world renowned.
-It’s known for being the residence of then-Senator Barrack Obama, Kanye West’s hometown, the Bears football team, the Cubs (World Series Champs!!
-FLY THE W!!!), White Sox, Willis Tower, The Bean, Magnificent Mile, Navy Pier, canals that run through the city, and more.
-There is, unfortunately, a danger element to Chicago, however, much like Saint Louis, if you stay in the more populated, touristy areas, you should be fine.
+I lived near the bottom of Illinois, about 50 minutes from the Kentucky border, making Chicago an approximately 6-hour drive north.
+It sits at the top-east of the state, right on the great Lake Michigan, and is known for being the residence of Barrack Obama, Kanye West’s hometown, the Bears football team, the Cubs (World Series Champs!!
+FLY THE W!!!), White Sox, Willis Tower, The Bean, Magnificent Mile, Navy Pier, canals that run through the city, and much more.
+There is, unfortunately, an infamous danger element to Chicago, however, if you stay alert and aware, and in the more populated, touristy areas, it’s like any other major city.

-Once we made our way into downtown and located my wandering brother who got off the Amtrak at the wrong exit, we grabbed a quick bite to eat at some hippy Mexican restaurant, and then it was off to sightsee.
-We walked throughout downtown on our way to Navy Pier, so we could take one of the scenic boat tours through the waterways that run right through the heart of downtown Chicago.
-As we walked, we passed iconic attractions like the Trump International Hotel, a 30-foot statue of Abe Lincoln giving the Gettysburg Address next to a modern-day man (sadly it is no longer there; they moved it last year to a museum in Peoria, Illinois), Willis Tower (formerly known as the Sears Tower), Tribune Tower, The Mart, and more.
-We’d end up seeing all these buildings from the boat (which offers a better view, in my opinion) and learning their history while taking our tour.
+We headed to downtown, with our goal being Navy Pier, as we planned on taking a scenic boat tour through the waterways that run right through downtown Chicago.
+As we walked from the Amtrak station to the pier, we passed iconic attractions like a 30-foot statue of Abe Lincoln giving the Gettysburg Address next to a modern-day man (sadly gone – it was moved to a museum in Peoria, Illinois), Willis Tower (formerly known as Sears Tower), the Tribune Tower, The Mart, the Trump International Hotel, and more.
+We’d end up seeing all these buildings from the boat, which offers a better view, and learning their histories while on the tour.

-We learned about the Civic Opera House, which opened its doors in 1929 and is still the second-largest opera auditorium in North America, one-upped only by NYC’s Metropolitan Opera House.
-We learned about Marina City, one the most famous “mixed residential” (meaning owners and renters) buildings in the world.
-I was surprised to learn that to rent a one-bedroom here, it costs “only” between $1650 and $1750 a month, which is pretty equivalent to California prices in many areas.
-Except in this building, you’re right on the iconic Chicago river way and smack-dab in the heart of downtown.
-Not a bad price in terms of big city living.
-We learned about numerous other iconic Chicago buildings as well, but I’ll save y’all the borefest of going over every single one of them.
+Then there is the Civic Opera House, which opened its doors in 1929, and is still the second-largest opera auditorium in North America, one-upped only by NYC’s Metropolitan Opera House.
+There’s also Marina City, which sits directly on the canal, and is one the most famous “mixed residential” (owners and renters) buildings in the entire world.
+To rent a one-bedroom, it’s between $1650 and $1750 a month, which is pretty equivalent to many California prices.
+We learned about several other iconic buildings as well.

-After our boat tour, we decided to call it a night and head back towards our respective train areas (my brother was going north, while we were going west).
-As we were walking back, we passed the Tribune Building which has a pretty awesome feature: chunks of rock and building fragments from very famous places around the world.
+As we were walking back to the Amtrak station, we passed the Tribune Building, which has a pretty awesome feature: chunks of rock and building fragments from very famous places around the world.
 These include: Pearl Harbor, House of Commons in England, Mt.
 Rainier in Washington, Omaha Beach in Normandy, Petra, Antarctica, the Great Pyramid of Giza, Taj Mahal, the Alamo, the Great Wall of China, Ab Lincolns Tomb, Norte Dame in Paris, the Berlin Wall, and many more.
 Some of these stones and building fragments are much too high up to touch, but a lot are within reaching distance.
-I specifically remember we got to “touch” Antarctica and the Great Pyramid.

-Within spitting distance of The Bean is a fountain called Crown Fountain, named after the Crown family who was very prominent in Chicago during the early 1900s.
-It’s a favorite spot for locals, especially children, in the summer, because it can get hot and muggy.
-Plus it’s free, as well.
+Within spitting distance of The Bean is Crown Fountain (please see below), named after the Crown family, a very prominent clan in Chicago during the early 1900s.
+It’s a favorite spot for locals during the summertime, especially children, as it can get very hot and muggy.
+Plus it’s also free.
 It’s designed with a video display that is used for various things throughout the year.

-I’m extremely grateful and glad I was able to visit Chi-Town before it was too late.
-Obviously, I could visit Chicago whenever, but it’s a lot less likely once you move more than halfway across the country and are a single mother.
-I was disappointed I never got to see my beloved Bears play at Soldier Field, but I did get to see them play against the Rams (and annihilate them) when the Rams were still at the Dome (in St. Louis), so all ends well there.
-Chicago does get a bad rap nowadays, but this city still has a lot more to offer than just gun violence.
-There’s a TON of history here, and what I got to see was seriously just the tip of the iceberg.
-Don’t pass up visiting this city out of fear from the media’s hysteria; just be smart about your travels and aware of your surroundings and you will be fine.
+Overall, I’m extremely grateful I was able to visit Chi-Town before moving out of state.
+I was disappointed I never got to see the Bears play at Soldier Field, however, I watched them annihilate the Rams at the Dome in St. Louis, so all ends well there.
+While Chicago does get a bad rap, this city still has a lot of good offer.
+There’s an enormous amount of history here, and what we got to experience was seriously just the tip of the iceberg.
+Please don’t pass up visiting this historic city.